catherineisonline/all-projects-directory/README.md

 ## F <a id="f"></a>
 - <a href="https://github.com/catherineisonline/faq-accordion-card-frontendmentor">FAQ accordion card<a/> - FAQ block made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/faq-block-javascript">FAQ block<a/> - FAQ block made with HTML, CSS & Vanilla JavaScript
+- <a href="https://github.com/catherineisonline/forkify">Forkify<a/> - Forkify is a vanilla JavaScript application that interacts with the Forkify API to fetch and display recipe food data.
 - <a href="https://github.com/catherineisonline/four-card-feature-section-frontendmentor">Four card feature section<a/> - a simple four card feature section made with HTML & CSS
 - <a href="https://github.com/catherineisonline/frontend-mentor-challenge-solutions">Frontend Mentor challenge solutions<a/> - all my Frontend Mentor challenge solutions landing page made with HTML, Sass & Vue
 - <a href="https://github.com/catherineisonline/fylo-dark-theme-landing-page-frontendmentor">Fylo dark theme<a/> - landing page  made with HTML, CSS & Vanilla JavaScript
+- <a href="https://github.com/catherineisonline/fylo-landing-page-with-two-column-layout-frontendmentor">Fylo landing page with two column layout<a/> - landing page  made with HTML, CSS & Vanilla JavaScript

 ## G <a id="g"></a>